karavindrao/aravindrk.github.io/about.markdown

-In projects during my Ph.D under the mentorship of [Dr. Wouter-Jan Rappel](https://scholar.google.co.in/citations?user=1aJwIRkAAAAJ) at UC San Diego, I used data-driven modeling approaches to understand reaction pathways in chemotaxis of the social amoeba Dictyostelium.
+In projects during my Ph.D under the mentorship of [Dr. Wouter-Jan Rappel](https://scholar.google.co.in/citations?user=1aJwIRkAAAAJ) at UC San Diego, I used data-driven modeling approaches to understand reaction pathways in chemotaxis of the social amoeba *Dictyostelium discoideum*.
 I have also worked on modeling the reaction networks in plant guard cells using Boolean networks.

 You can read more about the projects and view my publications **here**.